 When to Harvest Thyme

 Once thyme begins to flower it will stop producing seeds and leaves.
-The herb will not taste as good once it flowers.
+Some may find that this herb will taste more bitter once it flowers.
 From seeds thyme can take up to 200 days from seed to harvest.

 If sown indoors in December the herb would not reach maturity until the end of May or June.